 Day 5.
 San Diego.
 There is much to do and see in San Diego and you will need to plan your time carefully.
 As mentioned above, San Diego is home to Seaworld and the city has several nice beaches, harbor cruises, excursions to the Mexican border town of Tijuana, the museums and botanical gardens at the city’s Balboa Park, the world-famous zoo and the Mission Bay recreation area.
 In the evening we suggest that you explore Old Town and the downtown Gas Lamp district – both offer a wide choice of excellent restaurants and shops.
 Overnight: The Dana On Mission Bay (Standard) or Catamaran Resort (Superior).

 Day 6.
-San Diego to Scottsdale (360 miles).
+San Diego to Scottsdale (approx. 360 miles).
 Time to leave the coast and head east as the driving part of your tour gets properly underway today.
 The drive takes you through the southern California deserts, across the Colorado River at Yuma and into southern Arizona.
 Yuma is an ideal lunch stop and you may want to make a visit to the former Yuma Territorial Prison where many notorious outlaws were incarcerated during the area’s turbulent past.
 In the late afternoon arrive at your Scottsdale hotel enjoy a relaxing swim in the hotel’s pool before dinner.
 Overnight: Courtyard Marriott Old Town (Standard) or JW Marriott Camelback Inn (Superior).

 Day 7.
 Scottsdale.
 Enjoy a day at leisure in Scottsdale.
 Relax by the hotel’s pool, explore the galleries of Old Town, shop at the huge shopping mall and discover why this town is often called ‘Shopsdale’.
 In the evening take a trip to Rawhide, a western cowboy town with saloons, restaurants and the occasional gunfight in the main street!
 Overnight: Courtyard Marriott Old Town (Standard) or JW Marriott Camelback Inn (Superior).

 Day 9 Grand Canyon National Park.
 No pictures or words can adequately prepare you for the incredible beauty and sheer size of the Grand Canyon.
 We recommend that you get up early and stroll along the west rim.
 The further west away from the village you go the more peaceful it is.
 To have the Grand Canyon to yourself – even for only an hour – is a treat not to be missed.
 The Canyon’s free tram service operates long the rim and stops at the many scenic overlooks allowing visitors to view the Canyon from a wide choice of viewpoints.
 Other popular activities include helicopter and aeroplane scenic flights over the Canyon; the IMAX movie theatre and national park ranger-led hikes and presentations.
-Overnight: Maswik Lodge (Standard) or Yavapai East Lodge (Superior).
+Overnight: Maswik North Lodge (Standard) or Yavapai East Lodge (Superior).

 Day 10.
-Grand Canyon to Monument Valley (180 miles).
+Grand Canyon to Monument Valley (approx. 180 miles).
 The short drive today takes you along the east rim and there’s time to stop and enjoy the views of the Canyon before entering the Navajo Indian Reservation – the largest reservation in the United States.
 Passing through the towns of Cameron and Kayenta you cross from Arizona into Utah, the third state on this tour – and enter Monument Valley – one of the most awe-inspiring sights on your itinerary.
 It was here in the valley that many of the early John Ford / John Wayne Western movies were made.
 Overnight: Gouldings Lodge (Standard & Superior).

 Day 11.
-Monument Valley to Lake Powell (130 miles).
-We recommend that you pre-book an optional tour of Monument Valley this morming.
+Monument Valley to Lake Powell (approx. 130 miles).
+We recommend that you pre-book an optional tour of Monument Valley this morning.
 Your Navajo guide will take you through the valley allowing you time to view the incredible scenery and learn more about the native tribes who live in this area.
 After your morning tour, drive through northern Arizona on the short journey to Lake Powell.
 The lake is the second largest man-made body of water in North America, stretching over 190 miles and with a shoreline longer than the west coast of the United States.
 It was formed by the building of the Glen Canyon Dam across the Colorado River.
 There is much to do and see at Lake Powell.
 Overnight: Courtyard By Marriott (Standard) or Lake Powell Resort, marina view room (Superior).